CMS vs. CRM: What’s the Difference?

 3. Analytics

 Crafting a lucrative relationship with your customers starts with understanding them.
 Knowing what they want allows you to provide it to them.
-Analytics give you an overview of how your customers are engaging with your brand, often summarized into useful reports.
+Analytics give an overview of how your customers engage with your brand, often summarized into useful reports.
 You don’t need to create a spreadsheet by hand.
 A good CRM will create the conclusions for you.

 4. Sales automation